awslabs/aws-video-transcriber/docs/en/deployment.md

 ## Step 1: Launch the AWS CloudFormation template

-This automatic Amazon CloudFormation template deploys the solution in AWS.
+This automatic AWS CloudFormation template deploys the solution in AWS.

 ### Launch CloudFormation tempalte in AWS China Regions